ALTERNATIVE ALBUM COVERS

 Art director, Gavin Slice was given the job of designing the artwork for Dolly Parton's single 'Jolene' ,and, due to a communications error with the record label, thought that 'Dolly Parton' was a heavy metal band, despite the fact that heavy metal didn't even really exist as a genre for another 6 years.

 His concept for the single's artwork featured an alligator fighting some kind of prehistoric pig/eagle surrounded by pterodactyls fishing for trouts.
-The typeface, designed by Slice, is now synonymous with British heavy metal outfit Iron Maiden, despite being originally created for Parton.
+The typeface, designed by Slice, is now synonymous with British heavy metal outfit, Iron Maiden, despite originally being created for Parton.
 Not a lot of people know that.

 Despite the fact that the artwork was never used, Dolly Parton herself thought that it was so "fucking awesome" that she had it tattooed onto her back, replacing the word 'Jolene' with the word ' M E G A C U N T '

 PINK FLOYD - DARK SIDE OF THE MOON

 It's difficult to imagine Pink Floyd's seminal masterpiece 'Dark Side Of The Moon' being quite so iconic if the original artwork had been chosen over Storm Thorgerson's evocative prism design.

 This piece, depicting a fat nudist with his dick out in front of a mountain, however, was the brainchild of frontman, David Gilmour who claimed - "this is what I had in mind when I was writing the album".

 Gilmour was said to be bitterly disappointed with the final design and still believes the album would have sold even more copies if he hadn't been overruled by the rest of the band.

 Gilmour refuses to have any copies of the official version in his house, only acknowledging this as the official packaging for the album.

 ENYA - WATERMARK